-If you have typed the command correctly, the script will create the Climsoft Version 4 databases; Two (2) databases are created, the operational database (mariadb_climsoft_db_v4) and the test database which contains data for training and testing purposes (mariadb_climsoft_test_db_v4).
+If you have typed the command correctly, the script will create the Climsoft Version 4 databases: Two (2) databases are created, the operational database (mariadb_climsoft_db_v4) and the test database which contains data for testing purpose (mariadb_climsoft_test_db_v4).

-(iii) To check or verify that Climsoft Version 4 databases have been created in MariaDB database engine, type: "Show databases;" command at the MariaDB Client Prompt and press the Enter Key.
-The 2 Climsoft databases will then listed together with other database schemas that come with MariaDB as shown in Fig 4a.
+(iii) To check or verify that Climsoft Version 4 databases have been created in MariaDB database engine, type: "Show databases;" command in MariaDB Client Prompt and press the Enter Key.
+The 2 Climsoft databases will then be listed together with other database schemas that come with MariaDB;